 MSPs know they can use automation to improve efficiency and reduce the cost of service delivery.
 After all, the more MSPs have to do manually, the more their margins will suffer.
 That’s why Jason says that MSPs will show even more interest in remote monitoring and management (RMM) tools and professional services automation (PSA) tools.

 Brian predicts that in 2017 MSPs will be looking for other types of services that can help them increase efficiency, such as product monitoring and event management.
-“With this type of assistance, MSPs can offer capabilities such as Advanced Threat Detection without creating more work for their teams,” Brian says.
+“With this type of assistance, MSPs can offer capabilities such as Advanced Threat Protection without creating more work for their teams,” Brian says.

 3. More strategic partnerships

 Brian also suggests that in the year ahead, MSPs will be looking for vendors that can do more than just sell them a product.
 For example, MSPs will be turning to vendors for technical training, help with sales and marketing activities, and advice on how to use more of a product’s newer technologies, such using next-gen firewalls to optimize traffic to critical applications.

 “With help from their vendor partners, MSPs will better understand how to use a product’s full capabilities instead of just a few features,” Brian explains.

 To grow their businesses, MSPs need to bring on new customers or expand their existing relationships, and sales and marketing are a critical part making that happen.
 As MSPs look to set themselves up for success in 2017, Neal believes more will be looking to outside resources to help them execute these functions, which often take time that MSPs don’t have.